Liupold/OLD-dotfiles/README.md

 Automating the install process

-Make sure you have all the required packages, stow, git are installed.
+Make sure you have all the required packages, stow, git installed.

 ### cloning repo to your home folder